dapr/proposals/20250422-BRS-workflow-versioning.md

 type from their next deployment altogether.
 However, in this very likely scenario, the developer never has an opportunity to swap out Workflow types.

+Now, had the developer thought ahead about this in a previous version, they had options to implement this themselves.
+They could have:
-Now, had the developer thought ahead about this in 1.15, they could have introduced an activity that performed some sort of reflective analysis of its own service or used some sort of Workflow registry to determine that there was a newer type available to swap to, then scheduled a one-time Dapr Job with the updated Workflow type name as the payload and ended the current workflow in order to have the job invoke the new Workflow type, but this introduces quite a lot of complexity.
+- Introduced an activity that performed some reflective analysis of its own service, or
+- Used some sort of Workflow registry to determine that there was a newer type available to swap to.

-As we're trying to simplify distributed application development with Dapr, I propose that there's a simpler approach available to us here that introduces a powerful mechanism to swap between Workflow types with minimal changes by developers to their existing workflows.
+It could then have scheduled a one-time Dapr Job with the updated Workflow type name as the payload and ended the current workflow to have the job invoke the new Workflow type.
+However, this introduces quite a lot of complexity.
+Since we're trying to simplify distributed application development with Dapr, I propose that there's a simpler approach available here that introduces a powerful mechanism to swap between Workflow types with minimal changes by developers to their existing workflows.

 ## Implementation Details
-I propose that we make relatively small changes to Dapr Workflows APIs externally.
+I propose that we make relatively small changes to Dapr Workflows APIs externally in the SDKs and their Durable Task upstream SDKs.

 First, we introduce and document a new convention where workflow types are versioned by appending a numerical value to the end of their names.
 Higher numerical values represent later versions (e.g. `ExampleWorkflow100` represents a later version of the `ExampleWorkflow10` type).
+Other strategies might be accommodated by the SDKs themselves, but this is the approach I'll use throughout the rest of this document.

 Second, I propose that the SDKs reflect an optional `DaprVersioningOptions` configuration value during registration.
 These options provide the following properties (to start with).
 If the option is configured (regardless of the following options, versioning is enabled on that app:
-- `MapMultiAppTypes`: This is primarily imagined to align with the [Multi-App Run proposal](https://github.com/dapr/proposals/pull/76) in that it would accept a `List<MultiAppWorkflowMap>` defined by (in .NET at least) `public sealed record MultiAppWorkflowMap(string WorkflowType, string AppId);` in which the `WorkflowTypeWithoutVersion` reflects the name of the class implementing the workflow (optionally absent its version number) and the `AppId` contains the identifier of the application containing the type.
-In line with that proposal, when the request comes into the SDK associated with that application, if it supports versioning, it is responsible for referring to its own mapping registration to understand which type, specifically, to direct the request to.
 - `ExcludeTypes`: A `IReadOnlyList<string>` containing the names of workflow types (optionally absent its version number) that should be excluded from version routing and which should always invoke precisely the named type indicated.